bottlerocket-os/bottlerocket/README.md

 They're just HTTP requests, but the API client simplifies making requests with the Unix-domain socket.

 To make configuration easier, we have [moondog](workspaces/api/moondog/), which can send an API request for you based on instance user data.
-If you start a virtual machine, like an EC2 instance, it will read TOML-formatted Thar configuration from user data and send it to the API server.
+If you start a virtual machine, like an EC2 instance, it will read TOML-formatted Bottlerocket configuration from user data and send it to the API server.
-This way, you can configure your Thar instance without having to make API calls after launch.
+This way, you can configure your Bottlerocket instance without having to make API calls after launch.

 See [Settings](#settings) above for examples and to understand what you can configure.

-The server and client are the user-facing components of the API system, but there are a number of other components that work together to make sure your settings are applied, and that they survive upgrades of Thar.
+The server and client are the user-facing components of the API system, but there are a number of other components that work together to make sure your settings are applied, and that they survive upgrades of Bottlerocket.

 For more details, see the [API system documentation](workspaces/api/).